mariohany98/backup-script/README.md

 # Usage

-1-Ensure that you have the necessary permissions to create directories and write to the backup location.
+1-Ensure that you have the superuser privileges to create directories and write to the backup location.

 2-Modify the script to specify the files and directories you want to back up by setting the "backup_files" variable.
 You can add or remove files and directories as needed.

 3-Run the script by executing it in your terminal

-    ./backup.sh
+   sudo ./backup.sh

 # Important note